- What is cryopreservation/sperm banking?

 - Testicular cancer most commonly presents during adolescence, though it is rare.
 Sometimes these patients at the time of presentation, and even prior to surgery, have no sperm in the ejaculate (are azoospermia.)
 This may be because whatever process made their affected testicle more prone to cancer is also affecting the other, in terms of sperm production.
 It could also be that the cancer in one testicle is inhibiting the production of the sperm in the other testicle.
 Sometimes, at the time of the removal of the testicle with cancer, some of the tissue may be removed and examined for sperm production.
 If sperm is found, it could then be frozen for later usage.
 This, of course, needs to be coordinated with a specialist prior to the surgery.

-Can I bank sperm if I have Hepatitis OR HIV?
+Can I bank sperm if I have Hepatitis?

 Men with infectious diseases can bank their sperm at Maze Cryobank.
 Men with known infectious diseases immediately have their specimens placed in a special tank, reserved only for specimens of men with that disease.
-We have three separate tanks, one each for specimens of men with Hepatitis B, Hepatitis C, and HIV.
-These specimens are NEVER placed in tanks with specimens of men without this particular infection.
+We have two separate tanks, one each for specimens of men with Hepatitis B and Hepatitis C. These specimens are NEVER placed in tanks with specimens of men without this particular infection.

 WHAT IS THE PROCESS FOR BANKING SPERM?